zumasys/docs/site/jbase/get-started/introduction/fundamentals/README.md

 - jdiag -v will give verbose information including all environment variables.
 - jdiag -vL will put these items into a jdiag.out item in the root of your account.

-## View and set jBASE Environmant Variables
+## View and set jBASE Environment Variables

 ### Linux